 When one prices a conservation job it is necessary to build in contingencies for problems in executing the works, obviously this can inflate the overall price.
 Contractors do this from experience as losing money on conservation work is something we all do too regularly.
 While our fixed price for the works gives you comfort it does mean WE take on a big risk, If you can take away our risk then you could get the job done a good deal cheaper.
 Not necessarily cheaper than the lowest bidder on a tender, but cheaper than the quality builders on the tender.

-years of the Celtic tiger working on housing schemes and bungalows, we worked on
+the Celtic tiger working on housing schemes and bungalows, we

 Two of the things you don’t want to hear from your builder: